 Include a Nonce element in the second Authentication frame to indicate ANonce.

-If a PMKSA is identified, use PMKSA caching and before sending the second Authentication frame, a responder shall:
+If a PMKSA is identified via a PMKID in the RSNE in the first Authentication frame(#708), use PMKSA caching and before sending the second Authentication frame, a responder shall:

 Derive PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).